-Pressing these keys Does this

-Fn + F1 Decreases the display's brightness.
+Pressing these keys Does this Fn + F1 Decreases the display's brightness.
 Fn + F2 Increases the display's brightness.
 Fn + F3 Decreases the display's contrast (DSTN displays only).
 Fn + F4 Increases the display's contrast (DSTN displays only).
 Fn + F5 Toggles between auto detecting an external display and simultaneous displays.
 Fn + F6 (hold) For use with two batteries: Briefly displays the individual battery status for each battery, then resumes displaying the combined battery status.
-For complete information about battery status, see page 2-14.
+For complete information about battery status, see page 2-15.
 Fn + F7 Toggles the sound on and off (mutes sound).
 Fn + F8 Toggles the built-in keypad on and off.
 Does not affect an external keyboard.
 If Num Lock is on, then the numeric functions are active; otherwise, cursor control is active.
 Fn + F9 Toggles Num Lock (numeric functions for the keypad) on and off.
 Fn + F10 Toggles Scroll Lock on and off.
 Fn + F12 Enters Hibernate mode.

-Fn + S Enters Standby mode.
+Fn + S Enters Standby mode in Windows 95 or Windows NT.
+Enters Suspend mode in Windows 98.
 Fn + R Enters Suspend mode.
 Fn + Up-Arrow Increases volume.
 Fn + Down-Arrow Decreases volume.